tomphp/PhpBook/01-the-development-environment.md

 Vagrant, it allows you to run your development environment in a virtual machine on your computer.
 This removes the need to set up and configure a webserver (or database servers) directly on your computer and therefore is the way I would recommend doing it.
-However if you do want to set up the relevent webserver & database servers on your development machine manually, then you can do that but you will have to work that out yourself.
+However if you do want to set up the relevant webserver & database servers on your development machine manually, then you can do that but you will have to work that out yourself.